-This provides an implied agreement for participants in your project, while a Contributor Licensing Agreement (CLA) makes these terms explicit and provides a record of those agreements.
-Many CLAs require the contribution to become the exclusive property of the project.
-As our product is made up of many small parts, I could easily see where a developer would hesitate.
-B to provide a particular monitoring code, for example, if he could not use it elsewhere.
-This agreement allows the author to preserve copyright and assign copyright to the project.
-In this document, the contributor gave the Canonical the copyright and, at the same time Canonical, the contributor „a global, non-exclusive, free and permanent right to use, modify, communicate and make available to the public the contributions awarded (including without restriction on the Internet) and to distribute the contributions awarded, in an original or modified manner, as they wish.“ However, it is more common for a CLA to have a copyright license that allows the author of the contribution to retain ownership of the copyright, which may be more desirable from the contributor`s point of view.
-The copyright license in the CLA cannot be more restrictive than the open source license used to distribute the project code.
+CCLA also plays a role in raising awareness of IPR issues within a project.
+This constitutes an implied agreement for participants in your project, while a Contributor License Agreement (CLA) makes these terms explicit and includes a record of these agreements.
+Many CLA require that the contribution become the exclusive property of the project.
+Since our product consists of many small parts, I could easily see where a developer would hesitate.
+B to provide a specific monitoring code, for example.
+B if he could not use it elsewhere.
+This agreement allows the author to preserve the copyright and assign the copyright in the project.
+In this document, the Contributor has given Canonical the copyright and at the same time Canonical has given the Contributor „a global, non-exclusive, free and permanent right to use, modify, communicate and make available to the public (even without limitation on the Internet) the Contributions granted and to distribute the Contributions awarded in an original or modified manner as it wishes“.
+However, it is more common for a CLA to have a copyright license that allows the author of the contribution to retain the copyright, which may be more desirable from a contribution perspective. .